ChanxiLu/cafftrack/README.md

 ### You can view the webpage here: https://chanxi-cafftracker.netlify.app/

-### FlowMap created to understand better the webapp.

 # ☕ CaffTrack

 CaffTrack is a React + Vite web app for tracking your coffee consumption.